• Dec 19, 2024

 Tihar is observed to mark the celebration of virtue over sin.
 According to Hindu mythology, the festival came to light after a sister was able to save her brother’s soul from demons with her intellect.
 Legend holds that once a daughter got married and did not come home for a long time, then her worried parents sent their son to pay a visit to know her well-being.
 When the brother encountered a demon on the way, he persuaded the demon to devour him after visiting his sister.

-Knowing this, the sister made a garland out of Makhamali (Globe Amaranth flower); put it around her brother's neck, and taught him to tell the demon to devour him when the Makhamali flower loses its colour.
+Knowing this, the sister made a garland out of Makhamali (Globe Amaranth flower); put it around her brother's neck, and taught him to tell the demon to devour him when the Makhamali flower loses its color.
 The demon agreed, but the flower by its nature maintained its hue throughout the ages which made the demon eventually perish from hunger.

 Significance of Tihar Festival